 - the ImsSessiondata structure, in case the HTTP PUT method is used; or

-- the ImsSessionPatch data structure, in case the HTTP PATCH method is used.
+- the requested modification to the resource within one or several instances of the PatchItem data structure, in case the HTTP PATCH method is used.

 Editor’s Note: Whether HTTP PUT should be supported or not is FFS.